kaylamuraoka/Code_Refactor/README.md

 ## Description

 Horiseon's website follows a simple website design using a single HTML page and external css file (located in the assets folder).
-The original website design and code was provided, which I then modified to improve SEO (search engine optimization) by meeting website accessibility standards and HTML semantic rules.
-First, I changed the non-semantic elements (elements with no indication of its content to the browser), such as <div> and <span> to semantic elements (that more clearly define its content to the browser), such as <header>, <nav>, <content>, <aside>, <section>, <footer>.
-This also Second, I added proper alternative text for images by adding alt atributes to all image tags in order to follow web accessibility standards.
-Third, I changed the title element to have a concise, descriptive title.
-Fourth, I condensed the css style sheet code by converting redundant classes which had the same attributes to one class.
-Lastly, for formatting purposes, I Added clearfix class so that any child elements with floats wouldn't overflow outside of its parent element.
+The original website design and code was provided, which I then modified to make the site further optimized for search engines.
+I did this in a few steps:

+1. Following HTML semantic logic, I changed the non-semantic div elements (that don't give the browser any indication of its content) to the semantic elements: header, nav, content, aside, section, and footer.
+This new code gives the browser and indication of the sites content and follows a logical structure.
+1. Following web accessibility standards, I added proper alternative text for images by adding alt atributes to all image tags.
+1. I changed the title element to have a concise, descriptive title.
+1. I condensed the css style sheet code by converting redundant classes that had the same attributes to a single class that could be refrenced multiple times.
+For example, I changed the online-reputation-management, search-engine-optimization, social-media-marketing classes to the semantic element, section to reduce redundancy.
+1. I Added a clearfix class so that any child elements using float properties wouldn't overflow outside of the parameters of its parent element.

 ## Table of Contents (Optional)